|

 muscle tone

-- The baby's skin is blue or dusky at birth
+- The baby's skin is blue birth

 - The baby needs resuscitation at, or shortly